kby-ai/FaceLivenessDetection-Docker/README.md

 # FaceLivenessDetection-Docker
 ## Overview

-This repository demonstrates an advanced face liveness detection technology implemented via a Dockerized Flask API.<br/>
+This repository demonstrates an advanced `face liveness detection` technology implemented via a `Dockerized Flask API`.<br/>
-It includes features that allow for testing face liveness detection using both image files and base64-encoded images.
+It includes features that allow for testing `face liveness detection` using both image files and `base64-encoded` images.

-> In this repo, we integrated KBY-AI's Face Liveness Detection solution into Linux Server SDK by docker container.<br/>
+> In this repo, we integrated `KBY-AI`'s `Face Liveness Detection` solution into `Linux Server SDK` by `docker container`.<br/>
-> We can customize the SDK to align with your specific requirements.
+> We can customize the `SDK` to align with your specific requirements.

 ### ◾FaceSDK(Server) Details
   | 🔽 Face Liveness Detection      | Face Recognition |